1. About lamotrigine

 - The most common side effects of lamotrigine are skin rashes and headaches.

 - It can take up to 6 weeks for lamotrigine to work.
-You may still have fits (seizures) or feel low during this time.
+You may still have fits or seizures or feel low during this time.

 Lamotrigine can be taken by adults, and by children aged 2 years and over.